-The Lakewood EDGE offers a wide variety of options for meeting your group's unique goals through the use of a challenge course.
+The Lakewood Challenge Program offers a wide variety of options for meeting your group's unique goals through the use of a challenge course.
 Located in a forested section of Lakewood on beautiful Lake Whatcom, approximately seven miles from Western Washington University's main campus, the course is accessible via WTA buses or has ample parking for individual vehicles.
 It is appreciated if groups can van or car pool.
 Western Students can also enjoy the use of the Lakewood Lounge for free during the day of their challenge.
 Map to the Lakewood complex.
 E.D.G.E.
 Hold Harmless Agreement

 Ground Based Activities